evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 encode [RFC8288][1] and it looks a lot many other things out there.

 This is not really a specification, but I thought I would start with just floating this as an idea.
-One issue with this illustrated well in [XKCD 927][7], but my goal with this idea is not really coming up with a standard to unify them all.
+One issue with this is illustrated well in [XKCD 927][7], but my goal with this idea is not really coming up with a standard to unify them all.
 I just want something to exist for folks that don't want to make this decision and I do think it needs the weight of a IETF